Tobias-Opsahl/Fact-or-Fiction/README.md

 ## Requirements

-The code requires `pandas`, `pytorch`, `numpy`, `transformers`, in addition to `pytorch_geometric` for QA-GNNs, and `nltk` and `spacy` for the contextulized embeddings.
+The code requires `pandas`, `pytorch`, `numpy`, `transformers`, in addition to `pytorch_geometric` for QA-GNNs, and `nltk` and `spacy` for the contextulized subgraphs (not needed for single-step or direct subgraphs).
 Additionally, one have to run `python -m spacy download en_core_web_sm` to download the embeddings (it does not take long).

 ## Running the code

-Before training the models, one needs to run some preprocessing of the datasets.
-The `.csv` file from the FactKG dataset should be downloaded and put in `./data/` (or change the path in `constants.py`).
-One also needs the `DBpedia` knowledge graph (for preprocessing only, not training).
-The FactKG dataset provides a light version of DBpedia that is recommened to use.
-All the paths are saved in `constants.py`, so please make sure that these corresponds to your paths.
+### Download the data

+Please go [here](https://drive.google.com/drive/folders/1q0_MqBeGAp5_cBJCBf_1alYaYm14OeTk) to download the data.
+Use the `dbpedia_undirected_light.pickle` and `factkg.zip`.
+The light version was used in these experiments, so use it rather than the full knowledge graph in order to recreate the findings.
+The DBpedia knowledge graph is only used during preprocessing, not training or evaluating.

+Unzip `factkg.zip` in `data/`, so that the `.pickle` files are saved in `data/factkg/`.
+Put the DBpedia `.pickle` file in `data/dbpedia/`.
+One can also change the paths and folder names in `constants.py`.

-Chech the [FactKG paper](https://arxiv.org/pdf/2104.06378) to download the data.
+Chech the [FactKG paper](https://arxiv.org/pdf/2104.06378) for more information about the dataset.

 Tip: Try setting `SMALL` to `True` in `glocal_settings.py` to test the runs really fast, since this index only a small part of the dataset.